 "In type 1, there's a lot of focus on getting the right ratio of insulin to carbs," Dr. Kelsey says.
 "But what about when you're trying to limit carbs?"

-Now, at Children's Colorado, Max goes to his first appointment in the Lifestyle Medicine Clinic, originally set up to treat kids with obesity and metabolic syndrome.
-The Clinic, it turns out, is perfectly suited to address the complex medical and weight loss needs of kids with type 2 diabetes.
+Now, at Children's Colorado, Max goes to his first appointment with the Lifestyle Medicine Program, originally set up to treat kids with obesity and metabolic syndrome.
+Our Program, it turns out, is perfectly suited to address the complex medical and weight loss needs of kids with type 2 diabetes.

 Max immediately goes to tier 2 of Lifestyle Medicine, the Weight Management Specialty Clinic.
 There he is assigned an endocrinologist and other specialists to treat his comorbidities, plus a dietitian, exercise physiologist, psychologist and diabetes nurse to help him address behavior change.